blakeblackshear/frigate-hass-integration/README.md

 ## Installation

-Copy `custom_components/frigate` to your `custom_components` folder in Home Assistant.
-Also available via HACS as a [custom repository](https://hacs.xyz/docs/faq/custom_repositories).
+Easiest install is via HACS:

+`HACS -> Explore & Add Repositories -> Frigate`

 Note that HACS does not "configure" the integration for you.
 You must go to `Configuration > Integrations` and add Frigate after installing via HACS.

+For manual install, copy `custom_components/frigate` to your `custom_components` folder in Home Assistant.

+### Media Browsing

 You will also need [media_source](https://www.home-assistant.io/integrations/media_source/) enabled in your Home Assistant configuration for the Media Browser to appear.